nymtech/dev-portal/src/tutorials/ipfs-service-provider/writing-sp-functions.md

 # Modifying Your Service Provider Code

-Ensure that you're viewing your `index.ts` file within your `service-provider` folder.
-Like our `user-client`, our code modifications will be made here.
+Open your `index.ts` file within your `service-provider` folder.
+Just like our `user-client`, our code modifications will be made here.

 ## Adding our new imports and variables.

-At the top of our file, add in the following code
+At the top of our `index.ts` file, add in the following code

 ```typescript
 import WebSocket, { MessageEvent } from "ws";